kaushikgodhani/vocsy_epub_viewer/README.md

 made this out of epub_kitty because the author was inactive(he isn't merging PRs or attending to issues) and i started having alot of issues with the plugin

-epub_viewer is an epub ebook reader that encapsulates the [folioreader](https://folioreader.github.io/FolioReaderKit/) framework.
+vocsy_epub_viewer is an epub ebook reader that encapsulates the [folioreader](https://folioreader.github.io/FolioReaderKit/) framework.
 It supports iOS and android.